 - If you hear the fan start when you touch START/ENTER, you have not set the oven properly.
-Touch OFF/CANCEL and start over. - You cannot use AUTO START with ADD MINUTE, AUTO DEFROST, POPCORN, AUTO ROAST, SENSOR COOK, BEVER-AGE, or REHEAT. - Do not use foods containing baking powder or yeast when using AUTO START.
-They will not rise properly. - 1.
-Put food in oven and close the door.
+Touch OFF/CANCEL and start over. - You can use AUTO START with high power or lower power cooking, temperature probe cooking, and WARM HOLD. - Do not use foods containing baking powder or yeast when using AUTO START.
+They will not rise properly.